-This tab allows users to assess the risk profile of imports for a specific Reporting Country or Countries.
-This scatter chart measures Trade Value on the y-axis (on a logarithmic scale) and Partner Country Risk Score on the x-axis.
-It allows the user to develop an understanding of the most significant high-risk source countries for the selected Reporting Country or Countries.
+This tab allows users to assess the risk profile of imports for a Reporting Country/countries.
+This scatter chart measures trade value or volume (by netweight) on the y-axis (on a logarithmic scale) and Partner Country Risk Score on the x-axis.
+It allows the user to develop an understanding of the most significant high-risk source countries for a given Reporting Country or Countries.

 As this tab exclusively examines Reporting Countries' imports, this tab does not have a Trade Flow filter; the data is already pre-filtered to show only imports.
+For this reason, Partner Country Risk Score is renamed as Source Country Risk Score on the x-axis of these charts for additional clarity.